CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 - One or more data sources on the "Streams" tab; Fortis will only ingest events sourced from the data sources that you specify on this tab.

+**Note:** Some stream types, mentioned below, `require` trusted sources to be configured for event ingestion.

+### Streams which require configured Trusted Sources

+- Facebook
+- RSS

 ## Restarting the Pipeline

 It is necessary to restart the pipeline to update Fortis event ingestion with